 But… the “minor" doesn't actually have to be a minor.

-A person can be charged with Online Solicitation of a Minor for responding to messages or emails from a police officer, pretending to be an individual younger than 17.
+A person can be charged for responding to messages or emails from a police officer, pretending to be an individual younger than 17.

 In Texas, a person faces 2-20 years and prison and a fine up to $10,000.00 if they travel to meet another person purporting to be a minor, for purposes of sexual contact.
 The law doesn’t distinguish that the individual could be a police officer who is working in response to a financial incentive grant.